GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  Teabing, British royal historian in the novel, says:

- “‘Jesus’ establishment as the Son of God was officially proposed and voted on by the Council of Nicaea . . . a relatively close vote at that.
+ “‘Jesus’ establishment as the Son of God was officially proposed and voted on by the Council of Nicaea …a relatively close vote at that.
 By officially endorsing Jesus as the Son of God, Constantine turned Jesus into a deity who existed beyond the scope of the human world, an entity whose power was unchallengeable . . .

  It was all about power.
 Christ the Messiah was critical to the functioning of church and state.
 Many scholars claim that the early church literally stole Jesus from his original followers, hijacking his human message, shrouding it in an impenetrable cloak of divinity, and using it to expand their own power . . .

- Until that moment in history, Jesus was viewed by his followers as a mortal prophet . . . a great and powerful man, but a man nonetheless.
+ Until that moment in history, Jesus was viewed by his followers as a mortal prophet …a great and powerful man, but a man nonetheless.
 A mortal” (233).

  “Constantine commissioned and financed a new Bible, which omitted those gospels that spoke of Christ’s human traits and embellished those gospels that made him godlike.
 The earlier gospels were outlawed, gathered up, and burned” (234).